5 Easy Steps to Answer “What Motivates You?” in an Interview

-When someone asks “What motivates you?” in an interview, they’re not just looking for another arbitrary tidbit of information about you.
-They’re also trying to figure out whether you’d care about what you’d be doing and bring the full weight of your abilities to bear in this particular role at this particular company.
+When someone asks this question, they’re trying to figure out whether you’d care about what you’d be doing and bring the full weight of your abilities to this particular role at this particular company.
 In other words, they want to know if you’ll be an engaged, happy, and productive worker inspired to do your very best in that environment.

-“What they’re ultimately looking for is, does this person in some way align with the things that we believe in here, with the values we have here, with the mission we have in the company?” says Rajiv Nathan, a Muse career coach and founder and CEO of Startup Hypeman.
-“Because you could have someone with a really good resume, but if you ask them what motivates them and their answer has zero alignment with the company, they’re going to get a feeling [that] it’s a bad fit.”
+“What they’re ultimately looking for is, does this person in some way align with the things that we believe in here, with the values we have here, with the mission we have in the company?” says Rajiv Nathan, founder and CEO of Startup Hypeman.
+“Because you could have someone with a really good resume, but if you ask them what motivates them and their answer has zero alignment with the company,” they’re going to worry neither you nor the company is going to get what they need.

 “Think about what you’re passionate about,” says Jennifer Sukola, a Muse career coach and human resources professional.
 “What is it that you find most gratifying in your work?”
 If you can pinpoint those things, she explains, you have the basis of your answer.